covcom/205CDE/13_14 Database/README.md

 There're two parts in this current lab:

 1. SQLite.
-This current mdoule assumes no prior knowledge of SQL.
-I understand some of you have done SQL before in 104KM, or doing it right now in 220CT.
-Bare in mind that SQL has different flovors.
+This current module assumes no prior knowledge of SQL.
+I understand some of you have done SQL before in 104KM or doing it right now in 220CT.
+Bare in mind that SQL has different flavors.
 Being very powerful and popular, SQLite is different from other implementations such as MySQL.

     > Click [here](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems) to see a comparison of SQLite vs MySQL vs PostgreSQL.
     > Click [here](https://github.com/covcom/388COM/tree/master/Week_06_Data_persistence#lab-2-sqlite-databases) to see an example of using SQLite in Android, which is 388COM another module I teach.